What Affects Electrician Cost in Adelaide

 - High-value properties

-What Affects Electrician Costs?
+What Affects Electrician Costs

-1. Experience & Qualifications
+1. Experience and Qualifications

-- Licensed electrician (A-grade): $120-$150/hour
+- Licensed electrician (A-grade): Standard residential and commercial work

-- Master electrician: $150-$180/hour
+- Master electrician: Complex jobs, fault finding, design

-- Specialist electricians (solar, EV chargers, data): $160-$200/hour
+- Specialist electricians (solar, EV chargers, data): Specific certifications and experience

 2. Time of Day